scottjehl/picturefill/README.md

 ### Supporting IE Desktop

-Internet Explorer 8 and older have no support for CSS3 Media Queries, so in the examples above, IE will receive the first `data-src` image reference (or the last one it finds that has no `data-media` attribute.
+Internet Explorer 8 and older have no support for CSS3 Media Queries, so in the examples above, IE will receive the first `data-src` image reference (or the last one it finds that has no `data-media` attribute).
 If you'd like to serve a larger image to IE desktop browsers, you might consider using conditional comments, like this:

 ```html